jhsware/streamix-package-templates/docs/README.md

 You can now open a webpage at the address shown in the terminal to see the progress of your development.
 It is recomended to use Safari for preview, but both Chrome and Edge will work if nothing else is available.

+2. Start coding!

 ### Debugging
 To debug your code, use the browser debugger.
 You might find that using Chrome gives you a nicer debugging experience, but it is recommended that you do most of the development using Safari for preview.
-This way you won't get any surprising flickers that might take some time to figure out how to solve.
+This way you won't get any surprising flickers that might take some time to troubleshoot.

 ### Debugging in Streamix Panel
 Unfortunately you can't debug the running code once imported to the Streamix Panel application.
 If something fails you need to figure it out in the development environment and then re-import the package to overwrite the old code.